Dr. Saeko S. Hayashi

 What do you imagine when you hear about “electronic circuits”?
 Most of you may think that they are difficult, far from reality, and complicated like a maze.
 Actually, electronic circuits are being used in almost all products that support our daily lives, such as smart phones, TVs, cars, air conditioners, refrigerators, etc. Electronic circuits make many things possible to make our lives more convenient by calculating, sending data, turning lights on and off, etc. depending on the combination of various types of components and circuit paths.
 This time we'll try creating actual electric circuits using just a battery, LEDs, and a special marker that, its ink could easily become electric paths!

-Korea Science Academy of KAIST & Ritsumeikan High School
+Ritsumeikan High School